PGPinformatics/PGPincubator/arvados-setup/README.md

 There are two options:

-1. Uploading the blocks using the keep API, or
+1. Uploading the blocks using the Keep API, or
 2. Copying them directly on to the destination file system.

 #### Option 1: Block upload